Composable concepts for your omnichannel future

 The MACH Alliance says taking this approach will mean every part of an enterprise is “pluggable, scalable, replaceable and can be continuously improved through agile development to meet evolving business requirements”.

 It’s an attractive vision of the future for companies who are used to monolithic technology stacks.
 It frees them from the tyranny of a single vendor’s product roadmap when they’re looking to implement new features and functions to upgrade their customer experience.
-That’s probably why a recent survey of tech leaders commissioned by the MACH Alliance found 79% were planning to increase investment in MACH-compliant architecture over the next 12 months.
+The MACH Alliance’s 2025 Global Annual Research indicates that 86% of organizations agree that leadership prioritizes MACH investment, ensuring the alignment of strategy and resources.

 Customer experience and value at the heart of decision-making